Article/Mention

 Banks regularly reconsider reserve-backed loans, part of a normal review that takes place every spring and fall, but industry veterans say the current cuts are among the most severe they can recall.

-“It’s a different order of magnitude,” said Buddy Clark, co-chair of the energy practice at law firm Haynes and Boone LP.
+“It’s a different order of magnitude,” said Buddy Clark, co-chair of the energy practice at law firm Haynes Boone LP.
 “Historically, you don’t have reductions of borrowing bases across the board.
 This is different than any other cycle we’ve seen.”

 To read the full article, click here.